Ruan Lufei: Career

 Ruan's natural talent for the game, hard work, and co-operation with her coach, Xu Jun, saw her break into the world's top 20 female chess players in January 2008.
-She had previously been in the FIDE Top 20 Girls List from 2004–2007, having reached a peak of 6th position on the October 2007 list.
+She had previously been in the FIDE Top 20 Girls List from 2004 to 2007, having reached a peak of 6th position on the October 2007 list.

 Ruan was part of the Chinese women's team (with Zhao Xue, Hou Yifan, Shen Yang, Huang Qian) that won the First World Women's Team Chess Championship 2007 in Yekaterinburg.
 She had also won a silver medal (3rd board prize) with a score of 6/7.

 In 2007, Ruan won second prize at the 12th Asian Women's Chess Championship.

 During August and September 2008, at the Women's World Chess Championship she was knocked out in the third round 0.5-1.5 by Pia Cramling of Sweden.

 In the 2008 World Mind Sports Games in Beijing, Ruan was part of the Chinese Women's team and won the gold medal, which was the second time she was on a team winning the World Team Championship.